ADGEfficiency/energy-py-linear/README.md

 ### Price vs. Carbon Optimization

-A key feature of `energypylinear` is the ability to optimize for both price and carbon.
+`energypylinear` has the ability to optimize for both price and carbon.

 We can dispatch a battery to minimize carbon emissions by passing in `objective='carbon'`: